 This post will help you keep track of what these indicators look like today, and to plan for what they will be in the future.
 Websites and organizations that have yet to deploy HTTPS—or are still working with partial deployments of HTTPS (for example, only protecting login/checkout pages)—will want to play close attention.
 As Chrome increases warnings for HTTP pages, and further restricts their functionality, having an unsecure site will become a liability for your brand’s image, your conversion rates, and a headache for your customer service team.
 Note that similar changes in other major browsers are not far behind either.

-Now that the majority of the internet is secure, expect to see a shift from ‘positive’ indicators that promote websites with HTTPS, to ‘negative’ indicators that will warn about websites still on unsecure HTTP.
+Now that the majority of the internet is secure, expect to see a shift from ‘positive’ indicators that promote websites with HTTPS, to ‘negative’ indicators that will warn about websites still on unsecure HTTP (see an example of this warning further down).

-The next change will come in July with the release of Chrome 68, which will become the first version of any major browser to warn users about all HTTP pages.
+The biggest change so far has come in Chrome 68 (released July 24th, 2018), which has become the first version of any major browser to warn users about all HTTP pages.

 Chrome 69 & the Future

-Chrome 68 will add a warning for HTTP pages, and Chrome 69 (expected to release in September) will remove a familiar indicator for HTTPS pages.
+Chrome 68 adds a warning for HTTP pages, and Chrome 69 (expected to release in September) will remove a familiar indicator for HTTPS pages.

 The green “Secure” text will no longer be present starting in Chrome 69.
 You may remember Chrome added this indicator in 2016, when HTTPS deployment across the web was significantly lower than it is now.
 User research conducted by Google has shown that negative warnings are more effective than positive reinforcement, so their team hopes this will be part of larger changes that will encourage users to not share sensitive information on unsecure HTTP pages.